 Predictive Analytics of Project Behaviors

 In the presence of uncertainty, the need to predict future outcomes is critically important.
 One of the professional societies I belong to has a presentation o this topic.
 Here's a small sample of a mature process for estimating future outcomes given past performance.
-If you backup the URL to http://www.iceaaonline.com/ready/wp-content/uploads/2015/06/ You'll see all the briefings on the topic of cost, schedule, and performance management used in the domains I work.
+If you back up the URL to https://www.iceaaonline.com/ready/wp-content/uploads/2015/06/ You'll see all the briefings on the topic of cost, schedule, and performance management used in the domains I work.

 Risk Informed Decision Making Handbook, NASA/SP-2010-576 Version 1.0 April 2010.